daniel5151/blog/content/post/wideNES.md

 **wideNES** is a novel technique to _automatically_ and _interactively_ map-out NES games, _in real time_.

 As players move within a level, wideNES records the screen, gradually building-up a map of what's been explored.
-On subsequent playthroughs of the level, wideNES syncs the action on-screen to the generated map, effectively letting players see more of the level by "peeking" past the edge of the NES's screen!
+On subsequent playthroughs of the level, wideNES syncs the action on-screen to the generated map, effectively letting players see more of the level by "peeking" past the edge of the NES's screen.
 Best of all, wideNES's approach to mapping games is _totally generalized_, enabling a wide range of NES games to work with wideNES right out of the box!

 But how does it work?